Queensland Health Guidelines for Public Health Units

 Rubella is highly communicable.
 The period of communicability is approximately one week before and at least 4 days after the onset of rash.
 People with rubella are most infectious when the rash is erupting.

-Infants with congenital rubella syndrome shed virus in their pharyngeal secretions and urine for up to one year after birth and can therefore transmit the virus to susceptible people caring for them.
+Infants with congenital rubella syndrome shed virus in their pharyngeal secretions and urine for up to 1 year after birth and can therefore transmit the virus to susceptible people caring for them.

 Re-infection is not associated with a lack of neutralising antibodies, and viraemia is rare.
 In some studies, reinfection leads only to an IgG booster response, without IgM, whereas in others the appearance of IgM suggests significant viral replication.
 Clinical rubella has been documented during reinfection of vaccinated and naturally immune individuals.
 Occasional cases of congenital rubella syndrome after reinfection in pregnancy have been reported.
 The risk of foetal transmission is probably less than 5% in the first trimester (compared to at least 80% in primary infection).